nhsconnect/CareConnectAPI/pages/restfulapis/restfulapis_workflow.md

 ---
-title: Allergy Intolerance
+title: Workflow Overview
 keywords: getcarerecord, structured, rest, allergy, intolerance
 tags: [structured,getcarerecord]
 sidebar: accessrecord_rest_sidebar
-permalink: restfulapis_allergyintolerance.html
+permalink: restfulapis_workflow.html
-summary: "Allergy Intolerance"
+summary: "Workflow Overview"
 ---

-## Allergy Intolerance ##
+## Workflow Overview ##

 Search for all allergies for a patient.
 Fetches a bundle of all `AllergyIntolerance` resources for the specified patient.